Qualcomm is about to give us our best glimpse yet into the 5G revolution

 Is it just about speed?

 No!
 One of the key benefits is something called low latency.
-You'll hear this word mentioned A LOT.
-Latency is the response time between when you click on a link or start streaming a video on your phone, sending the request up to the network, and when the network responds and gives you your website or starts playing your video.
+You'll hear this term a lot.
+Latency is the response time between when you click on a link or start streaming a video on your phone, sending the request up to the network, and when the network responds and gives you the website or starts playing your video.

 That lag time can last around 20 milliseconds with current networks.
 It doesn't seem like much, but with 5G, that latency gets reduced to as little as 1 millisecond, or about the time it takes for a flash in a normal camera to finish.